binipringle/legalresearch/_texts/0-section0.md

 Sometimes a smaller library is good.
 It's good to have an understanding of books.
 A public interest law firm will have books specific to its area.

 Usually the irresistible urge will be to go to Westlaw.
 There used to be a librarian at Fordham who called Westlaw "the white box of death."
-Doug calls it a hot tub full of your friends.
+Another law librarian called it a hot tub full of friends (cronies).

 One of the few books on criminal law in New York includes a discussion of whether a statement made by the defendant on the witness stand that is different from a statement that was suppressed because it wasn't mirandaized and another that was coerced would be admissable - impeachable.